What Is Anxiety Disorder?

 Not all phobias come under anxiety disorders.
 Some phobias such as agoraphobia fall under anxiety.

 Depression is a symptom of anxiety wherein the individual feels unmotivated, hopeless, sad and disinterested in life.
 When these feelings remain for 2 weeks or more, and when they start interfering with day-to-day activities, the individual is depressed.
 Depression is a treatable problem since it affects the way that you feel, think and behave.
 About 3 to 5% of American citizens suffer from depression, and there’s a 17% risk to life.

 Symptoms of Anxiety

-Symptoms of anxiety include Irritable Bowel Syndrome (IBS), with cramps, gas, bloating, abdominal pain, diarrhoea and constipation.
+Symptoms of anxiety include Irritable Bowel Syndrome (IBS), cramps, gas, bloating, abdominal pain, diarrhea, and constipation.

 Stress and anxiety manifest themselves in many ways.
 IBS is just one of them.
 An average of 1 in 5 people suffer from IBS.
 Women are more prone to symptoms of anxiety than men.
 These symptoms appear in their late adolescence.
 Most people who suffer from IBS have a severe reaction to stress and certain food items.

 When there is an increase in depression and stress, the symptoms of IBS become worse.
 This is because the nervous system controls the colon and responds to stress.

 Although there is no specific way to treat IBS permanently, the symptoms can be managed, and the discomfort can be eased.
 The National Digestive Diseases Information Clearinghouse observes that nearly 90% of people suffering from IBS had anxiety disorders or suffered from depression.